HeyImKyu/balatro-gay/README.md

 ## The better way: Balamod

+Automatically:
 1. **Close Balatro**
 2. Install [UwUDev/balamod](https://github.com/UwUDev/balamod) as explained in their Readme
+3. Go into the mods tab, select 'Gay' and click 'Download'

+Or manually:
+1. **Close Balatro**
+2. Install [UwUDev/balamod](https://github.com/UwUDev/balamod) as explained in their Readme
 3. Download `balamod/mods/gay.lua` from this repo
 4. Put it into `%appdata%/Balatro/mods`
-5. You can now launch Balatro, select the english language and enjoy!
+5. You can now launch Balatro and enjoy!

 > This should work even when the game updates.
 If it doesn't, please open an Issue.